 The aim of biodynamic farming and gardening is to revitalise nature, grow nourishing food and advance the physical and spiritual health of humanity.
 Each biodynamic farm or garden is conceived of as an organism with its own individual qualities and diversity of life.
 Reliance on home produced compost, manures and animal feed is a key objective and external inputs are kept to a minimum.

 Following the teachings of Rudolf Steiner, the winemaker will have a so-called closed-loop agricultural approach.
 Taking everything into account – what nature has to offer and balancing these so that all elements are working together to produce the best wine the terroir can produce.

 As explained by the Organic Wine Journal;

 In biodynamic farming, the strategy is not to feed the plant but instead to feed the soil.
 That way you get a more consistent growth cycle, and the vines are much stronger and also have a higher disease resistance, which for the farmer is a huge priority.
 A plant that can root itself in good soil will follow the cycles of nature very closely; break bud at the spring equinox, flower at the summer solstice, harvest close to the fall equinox, and have dormancy close to winter solstice.
-All of these activities are manipulated when you use artificial fertilizers.
+All of these activities are manipulated when you use artificial fertilisers.

-What’s the difference between organic and biodynamic?
+What’s the difference between organic and biodynamic farming?

 Both Organic and Biodynamic farming share similar aims and ideals, but the biodynamic approach has metaphysical and spiritual roots that organic farming does not have.

-As we mentioned above; the winemaker will have a so-called closed-loop agricultural approach, this approach applies purely natural farming techniques, wherein Organic farming you would usually buy in additional supplies, but in biodynamic farming, they merely create their own by keeping everything in the farming practice as sustainable as possible.
+As we mentioned above, the winemaker will have a so-called closed-loop agricultural approach, this approach applies purely natural farming techniques, wherein organic farming you would usually buy in additional supplies, but in biodynamic farming, they merely create their own by keeping everything in the farming practice as sustainable as possible.

 To your good health.
+Cheers!